Despite late rally, Villanova’s NCAA Tournament run comes to an end in the Sweet 16 vs. Miami

 On the other end, Villanova did not look like the team that holds opponents to less than 60 points per game as it gave up a season-high 46 points in the first half.

+“Well, it was just the isolation, the one-on-one attacks,” Villanova head coach Denise Dillon said.
+“We weren’t doing a good job containing the basketball, and I thought we were doing a worse job of being in help position. … They took full advantage of some of the one-on-one coverage.”

-After Miami pushed the lead to 21 within a minute of the third quarter, Wildcats head coach Denise Dillon called a timeout, and her team came out with a different look.
+After Miami pushed the lead to 21 within a minute of the third quarter, Dillon called a timeout, and her team came out of it with a different look.

+“It’s been our message from day one, you’re going to battle until the end no matter what the outcome is,” Dillon said.
+“This team has always responded to that.”

 Villanova slowly chipped away using full-court pressure and disciplined halfcourt defense.
 Over the final 5 minutes, 17 seconds of the third quarter, the Wildcats went on a 14-0 run to get within six points entering the final 10 minutes.